- What is Comp Lit?

 COMPLIT 240.
 Literature Across Borders (3; 2 in the half-term).
 (HU).
 May not be repeated for credit.
 Emphasizing international and interdisciplinary approaches to literary studies, this course introduces students to current topics in comparative literature.
 Readings come from Western and non-Western cultures and are considered within a variety of contexts.

 COMPLIT 241.
 Topics in Comparative Literature (3; 2 in the half-term).
 (HU).
 May not be repeated for credit.
-W. An introduction to the range of comparative literature through topics representative of the discipline.
+Offered Winter semester only.
+An introduction to the range of comparative literature through topics representative of the discipline.
 Subjects vary but might include literary periods or movements (e.g., symbolism), genres (e.g., comedy), themes (e.g., the Don Juan theme), influence across national boundaries, relations between literature and other disciplines.

 COMPLIT 300.
 Global Humanities (1 - 4; 1 - 2 in the half-term).
 (HU).
 May be repeated for a maximum of 8 credits.
 May be elected more than once in the same term.
 Explores topics in world cultures with a global perspective and a humanities point of view: how different human societies respond imaginatively to pressing issues like "Human Rights," "Revolutions," or "Religious Conflict" and manifest their understandings in specific cultural productions and practices across media, including film, literature, and visual cultures.